hoytech/lmdbxx/README.md

 * A `del` method has been added to the `lmdb::dbi` resource interface that lets you pass in a value as well as a key so that you can delete sorted dup items via dbi objects.

 * `lmdb::dbi` instances can now be constructed uninitialized.
 Attempting to use them in this state will result in an error.
-You should initialize them with move or move-assignment first, for example:
+You should initialize them first, for example:

       lmdb::dbi mydb;